dougboutwell/redfeedbluefeed/README.md

 ### Single-site archiving (mostly for testing)

+`node archiver/util/archive-single.js foxnews`

-Just pass the short names of the sites you want to archive on the command line.
+Pass the short name of the site you want to archive as the script's single argument.
-This will archive ONLY those sites, and skip the recurring scheduling.
-WIP.
-Hacky.

-`node archiver/src/index.js cnn foxnews thehill`